NetComposer/nksip/doc/advanced/write_a_plugin.md

 Then plugin can also include an Erlang module called after the main module, but ending in `_sipapp` (for example `nksip_uac_auto_register_sipapp`).

-In this case, any exported function in this module is considered as an _application callback_, that any SipApp activating this module can implement in its callback module.
+In this case, any exported function in this module is considered as an _application callback_, that any SipApp activating this plugin can implement in its callback module.

 # How to write a plugin